 2019 saw an 8.7% growth rate; this is an abnormally large boom though and rates are expected to slow, but still maintain 2-5% growth globally.

 It’s becoming more apparent that consumers are willing to spend more to improve their own health and wellness and gyms know it.
-Memberships for luxury health clubs like Equinox and LifeTime Fitness are on the rise, showcasing how members are beginning to gravitate towards a VIP experience rather than being accommodated like regular patrons.
+Memberships for health clubs like Equinox and LifeTime Fitness are on the rise, showcasing how members are beginning to gravitate towards a VIP experience rather than being accommodated like regular patrons.

 There are over 200,000 fitness clubs worldwide